phpMussel/phpMussel/_docs/readme.en.md

 "maintenance_mode"
 - Enable maintenance mode?
 True = Yes; False = No [Default].
 Disables everything other than the front-end.
 Sometimes useful for when updating your CMS, frameworks, etc.

+"default_algo"
+- Defines which algorithm to use for all future passwords and sessions.
+Options: PASSWORD_DEFAULT (default), PASSWORD_BCRYPT, PASSWORD_ARGON2I (requires PHP >= 7.2.0).

 #### "signatures" (Category)
 Signatures configuration.